Doncuppjr/shim-review/ISSUE_TEMPLATE.md

 `https://github.com/rhboot/shim/releases/download/15.4/shim-15.4.tar.bz2` 15.4

 ###### What's the justification that this really does need to be signed for the whole world to be able to boot it:
-`We build a custom kernel and don't want to walk users through key enrollment`
+`We produce a 'LiveCD' to be used as a remote access and emergency access terminal, while also being certified by DISA.
+Wherever applicable, FIPS standards are applied, and all STIG's are implemented.
+The focus of the distribution is to provide a verifiable known state on BYOE devices that is secure when running and leaves no residue.
+We necessarily must compile our own kernel to achieve all of these objectives, and would like a signed shim, so we don't need to enroll keys or change the contents of firmware in any way.
+We provide the image to the public as well as the source code, should anybody want to use our build or make their own, but we don't distribute keys.`

 ###### How do you manage and protect the keys used in your SHIM?
 `The CA is stored on a DATASHUR PRO2 hardware encryption key.
 The signing key is stored an a Taglio C980 SmartCard.
+Both are FIPS 140-2 Level 3.
 Both are located in a secure storage area.`

 ###### Do you use EV certificates as embedded certificates in the SHIM?
 `No`